Dorcy64/issue-tracker-rest-api/README.md

 # Introduction
 Part 1: Algorithm to get minimum connections needed to connect all the points: [solution](https://github.com/Dorcy64/interviews/blob/main/get-minimum-connections/solution.py).

-Part 2: Bellow
+Part 2: Coding assessment bellow.

-I was tasked by building an api that has all these necessary functions and features.
+I was tasked to build an api that has all these necessary functions and features.

 - Create a bug.
 A bug should have a title, a body, and a status (resolved/unresolved).
 - Edit a bug.
 - Delete a bug.